 Setting up the REI Co-op Passage on the Washington coast

-The majority of budget tents offer very intuitive setup
+The majority of budget tents offer very intuitive setup | Credit: Jason Hummel

 Tent Poles and Stakes

 Without getting too into the nitty gritty on tent poles and stakes, there are a few things we want to mention with respect to budget tents.
 In terms of poles, most are made with simple aluminum, which is decently durable but heavier than the premium aluminum and carbon fiber found in pricier designs.
-We also see a lot of simple pole layouts in the budget world: for example, the REI Co-op Trailmade 2 features two poles of identical length that crisscross at the apex of the tent and are held secure by a large clip attached to the tent body.
+We also see a lot of simple pole layouts in the budget world: For example, the REI Co-op Trailmade 2 features two poles of identical length that crisscross at the apex of the tent and are held secure by a large clip attached to the tent body.
 Getting into the more premium side of the budget market (including models like the Half Dome SL 2+ and Nemo Aurora 2P), we start to see more complex pole structures, including the addition of a ridge pole at the apex and hubbed poles, which offer more rigidity and easier setup.

 DAC tent pole hubbed pole structure

-The hubbed pole structure of the REI Co-op Half Dome SL 2+
+The hubbed pole structure of the REI Co-op Half Dome SL 2+ | Credit: Jason Hummel

 Most two-person budget tents will come with about six stakes: one for each corner and one for each side of the vestibule.
-In general, these stakes are of the hook-style aluminum variety, which are heavy and can be a pain to use: they're often too thick and round to sink easily into the ground and have a tendency to bend when being hammered in.
+In general, these stakes are of the hook-style aluminum variety, which are heavy and can be a pain to use: They're often too thick and round to sink easily into the ground and have a tendency to bend when being hammered in.
 To be sure, they'll do the trick for most, but upgrading isn’t very expensive.
-We especially like the MSR Groundhog Stakes: they are light, tough, and easy to pound reliably into the ground.
+We especially like the MSR Groundhog Stakes: They are light, tough, and easy to pound reliably into the ground.

 REI Co-op Trailmade 2 backpacking tent (top hook)

-The REI Trailmade's basic crisscrossing poles
+The REI Trailmade's basic crisscrossing poles | Credit: Jason Hummel

 Do You Need a Footprint?